Many Sisters Named Aurora

 Aurora Sienkiewicz was born on April 5, 1911 to Giovanni and Rosa Corvi, both of whom grew up in the same small village in Italy.
 Giovanni’s and Rosa’s families lived near each other, and the two of them often played together as children.
 The story goes that one day when Giovanni was passing by, Rosa pointed to him and told her mother that someday she was going to marry Giovanni.
 It was a prediction that came true, and when they both turned eighteen they married and soon had a son, Marco.

 Times were hard in the village, however, and there was little work.
-So when Marco was five years old, Giovanni decided to go to America and look for work a new life for them.
+So when Marco was five years old, Giovanni decided to go to America to look for work and a new life for them.
 Once in New York, he happily soon found a job and then immediately sent for Rosa and Marco to join him.
 The two of them came by ship with many people from their village, so they were not alone on the journey.
 Once Rosa and Marco arrived in New York, Giovanni found them an apartment in Brooklyn.
 Rosa got pregnant several times, but she always miscarried.
 They were all girls, and Rosa named them all Aurora after Giovanni’s mother, as was the custom.

 Aurora went to school through the 8th grade and then got a job in a paper box factory at age fourteen.
 She worked in various factories during her teen years, but she especially liked working at a stencil factory because they got to use chemicals.
 She found chemistry very interesting, and she became friends with one of the factory chemists, John Petronka.
 Aurora says that she is pretty sure John had a crush on her, but he was already engaged to someone else.
-Thus, he introduced her to his good friend, Thaddeus Sienkiewica.
+Thus, he introduced her to his good friend, Thaddeus Sienkiewicz.
 The two of them hit it off right away, and after dating for just six months, Thaddeus proposed.
 Both Giovanni and Rosa were not thrilled about their only daughter marrying a Pole instead of an Italian, but they allowed them to get married anyway.